nishtha161122/NYC_yellow_taxi_trip_assign/README.md

 1.  **Data Loading:**
     * The `loaddata.py` script handles loading the data from the PostgreSQL database.
     * It checks if the `yellow_taxi_trips` table exists.
-If not, it creates the table and loads the data.
+If not, it creates the table and loads the data in the sql.

 2.  **Data Cleaning and Feature Engineering:**
     * The `filtering.py` script performs data cleaning and feature engineering.